Alexander-Nestor-Bergmann/wrapped-ml/README.md

 wrapped-ml is a machine learning library that wraps Keras, Scikit-learn and XGBoost into a common framework.

-N.B. this package is in development elsewhere and updates will be posted to this repository sparingly, as they finish.
+NB this package is in development elsewhere and updates will be posted to this repository sparingly, as they finish.
 In the meantime, feel free to use what's here!
 <hr/>